Majramos/awesome/TOPICS.md

 *   [apache/pdfbox](https://github.com/apache/pdfbox) - Mirror of Apache PDFBox
 *   [Stirling-Tools/Stirling-PDF](https://github.com/Stirling-Tools/Stirling-PDF) - #1 Locally hosted web application that allows you to perform various operations on PDF files
-*   [ray-project/ray](https://github.com/ray-project/ray) - Ray is an AI compute engine.
-Ray consists of a core distributed runtime and a set of AI Libraries for accelerating ML workloads.

 ## pdfbox